adamveld12/arma3server/README.md

 # Arma 3 Dedicated Server Docker Setup

 This is a dockerfile for running an Arma 3 dedicated server.
+It supports mods, SSH and persistent configuration via volumes.

 This container has an ssh server set up and listening on container port 22.
 This should allow you to ssh in and do anything you may need to do inside of the container remotely without having to tear it down and start it up again.